A1nu/mb-test-functions/README.md

 # mb-test-functions
 Test task

-Answers to each questions under answers dir.
+Answers to each question under answers dir.

+To launch project you need folow next steps:
+1) `npm i`
+2) `npm run`

+this will return result for each answer.

-You can run test with:
+You can run test with (`npm i` required):
 `npm run test`